southrivertech/titansyslog.pub/cloud-marketplace/linux-x64/gettingstarted.md

 Once the Titan SysLog administrative credentials have been established, you can now connect to the Titan SysLog web-based admin console through your web-browser by pointing it to https://`<ipaddress>`:44443.

 Note that this is a secure connection.
 However, since Titan SysLog is using a temporary certificate, you will see a security warning in the browser.
 Proceed past the security warning and log in to the Titan SysLog Server Admin console.
 At this point you will be able to configure the Titan SysLog application including adding your own TLS certificate.
+To import your own certificate click on "Manage Certificate" in the "Local Domain" section to import your certificate, then select this certificate from the list in the domain dialog (click on edit action).

 ## Tech Support